learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 docker images | grep spring
 ```

-Great stuff!
+Great!

-Next, you will deploy the application to Kubernetes.
+Next, you should tell Kubernetes to deploy the application.

 ## Deploying your application to Kubernetes